Western Carolina Community Action, Inc.

 What are the organization's current programs, how do they measure success, and who do the programs serve?

-WCCA is a strong advocate for safe, affordable housing and has been designated as a High Performer by the Federal HUD program for 19 years in a row!
-We work closely with both landlords and tenants to inspect housing units, mediate issues or disputes, promote good relations, and help all parties understand their rights and responsibilities.
+WNCSource is a strong advocate for safe, affordable housing and has been designated as a High Performer by the Federal HUD program for 20 years in a row!
+We work closely with landlords and tenants to inspect housing units, mediate issues or disputes, promote good relations, and help all parties understand their rights and responsibilities.

-More than 600 households receive rental assistance vouchers annually through WCCA.
-Our caring caseworkers continue to work closely with these clients to encourage them to follow their dreams, access additional resources and set them on the path to self-sufficiency.
+More than 700 households receive rental assistance vouchers annually through WNCSource.
+Many of these individuals are enrolled in our Family Self Sufficiency program.
+Caseworkers encourage them to follow their dreams, access education, credit counseling and other resources to set them on the path to independence.

-WCCA's Children's Services programs include Early Head Start (under age 3), Head Start (3-5 yrs.), NC Pre-K (4-5yrs.), and wrap-around (after hours) care for working families.
-Each of these programs nurtures and tracks development across 6 domains - Social/Emotional, Physical, Language, Cognitive, Literacy and Mathematics in order to prepare children for transition into Kindergarten and long-term success in school.
+WNCSource Children's Services programs include Early Head Start (under age 3), Head Start (3-5 yrs.), NC Pre-K (4-5yrs.), and wrap-around (after hours) care for working families.
+We operate 16 child care centers throughout Henderson, Transylvania, Rutherford and Polk Counties to serve over 700 children and families annually.
+Each of these programs nurtures and tracks development across 6 domains - Social/Emotional, Physical, Language, Cognitive, Literacy, and Mathematics in order to prepare children for transition into Kindergarten and long-term success in school.
+We also work with the family to provide access to community resources.

 Where we work